Home Army: Jews

 Home Army members' attitudes toward Jews varied widely from unit to unit, and the topic remains controversial.
 The Home Army answered to the National Council of the Polish government-in-exile, where some Jews served in leadership positions (e.g. Ignacy Schwarzbart and Szmul Zygielbojm), though there were no Jewish representatives in the Government Delegation for Poland.
 Traditionally, Polish historiography has presented the Home Army interactions with Jews in a positive light, while Jewish historiography has been mostly negative; most Jewish authors attribute the Home Army's hostility to endemic antisemitism in Poland.
 More recent scholarship has presented a mixed, ambivalent view of Home Army–Jewish relations.
 Both "profoundly disturbing acts of violence as well as extraordinary acts of aid and compassion" have been reported.
 In an analysis by Joshua D. Zimmerman, postwar testimonies of Holocaust survivors reveal that their experiences with the Home Army were mixed even if predominantly negative.
 Jews trying to seek refuge from Nazi genocidal policies were often exposed to greater danger by open resistance to German occupation.

-Members of the Home Army were named Righteous Among the Nations for risking their lives to save Jews, examples include Jan Karski, Aleksander Kamiński, Stefan Korboński, Henryk Woliński, Jan Żabiński, Władysław Bartoszewski, Mieczysław Fogg, Henryk Iwański, and Jan Dobraczyński.
+Some members of the Home Army were named Righteous Among the Nations for risking their lives to save Jews.
+Examples include Jan Karski, Aleksander Kamiński, Stefan Korboński, Henryk Woliński, Jan Żabiński, Władysław Bartoszewski, Mieczysław Fogg, Henryk Iwański, and Jan Dobraczyński.
 However, Polish historian Ewa Kołomańska noted that many individuals associated with the Home Army, involved in rescuing the Jews, did not receive the Righteous title.

 Daily operations

 A Jewish partisan detachment served in the 1944 Warsaw Uprising, and another in Hanaczów.
 The Home Army provided training and supplies to the Warsaw Ghetto's Jewish Combat Organization.
-It is likely that more Jews fought in the Warsaw Uprising than in the Warsaw Ghetto Uprising, some fought in both.
+It is likely that more Jews fought in the Warsaw Uprising than in the Warsaw Ghetto Uprising, but some fought in both.
 Thousands of Jews joined, or claimed to join, the Home Army in order to survive in hiding, but Jews serving in the Home Army were the exception rather than the rule.
 Most Jews in hiding could not pass as ethnic Poles and would have faced deadly consequences if discovered.

 In February 1942, the Home Army Operational Command's Office of Information and Propaganda set up a Section for Jewish Affairs, directed by Henryk Woliński.
 This section collected data about the situation of the Jewish population, drafted reports, and sent information to London.
 It also centralized contacts between Polish and Jewish military organizations.
 The Home Army also supported the Relief Council for Jews in Poland (Żegota) as well as the formation of Jewish resistance organizations.